xta0/xta0.me/_posts/2024-11-23-GenAI-LLM-Training.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm-11.png">

-DDP copyists your model onto each GPU and sends batches of data to each of the GPUs in parallel.
+DDP copies your model onto each GPU and sends batches of data to each of the GPUs in parallel.
 Each data-set is processed in parallel and then a synchronization step combines the results of each GPU, which in turn updates the model on each GPU, which is always identical across chips.
 This implementation allows parallel computations across all GPUs that results in faster training.

 - Fully sharded data parallel (FSDP)
   - Motivated by the "ZeRO" paper - zero data overlap between GPUs